|

 and run publicly, without a profit margin.
 Experience

-in Scotland has shown that private involvement in the
+in Scotland has shown that private involvement in

-maintenance, and running of our public services means
+Private ownership, maintenance, and running of our

-they would be less flexible, less controllable and more
+public services means they would be less flexible,

 UNISON argues for publicly owned and run services,